When is BoJack Horseman season 6 released on Netflix? Cast, plot and trailer

 So, what does that imply for season six?

-BoJack Horseman creator Raphael Bob-Waksberg advised Metro US that his anti-hero is “inching towards redemption” within the sixth season.
+BoJack Horseman creator Raphael Bob-Waksberg instructed Metro US that his anti-hero is “inching towards redemption” within the sixth season.

-We’re more likely to see a few of BoJack’s time in rehab, in addition to Mr. Peanutbutter getting ready for his fourth wedding ceremony.
+We’re prone to see a few of BoJack’s time in rehab, in addition to Mr. Peanutbutter making ready for his fourth marriage ceremony.

 Will there be a season 7?